White Mountain Peak (4344 m), the highest point in the White Mountains range, is the

-If you car cannot make it, park your car at the end of the asphalt on White Mountain Ranch Rd, which is where you have to turn left, and walk on the road that coasts the barbed wire towards 4S135, then turn right into 4S135.
+If you car cannot make it, park your car at the end of the asphalt on White Mountain Ranch Rd, walk about 300 meters and turn left on the road that coasts the barbed wire towards 4S135, then turn right into 4S135 and continue until the end of the road as above.
+An alternative way to get to the same place is to hike inside a wide gulch that starts not far from White Mountain Ranch Rd, about 1.5 kms from where you parked the car (N37.62275, W118.36940).
 Needless to say, don't do this on a hot summer day: it's 5 kms of no shade to the dead end.

 occasionally be difficult to figure out where it goes.